Submittal Tracking Software: How to Stop Losing Track of Approvals

 This works until:

-- Someone forgets to update the spreadsheet – Now your tracking is wrong and nobody knows what's actually happening.
+Someone forgets to update the spreadsheet.
+Now your submittal log is wrong and nobody knows what's actually happening.

-What to Look for in Submittal Tracking Software
+What to Look for in the Right Construction Submittal Software

-If you're shopping for submittal tracking software, here's what actually matters.
+If you're evaluating submittal tracking software, here's what actually matters for construction teams.

 The software should automatically route submittals to the right people in the right order without you manually managing every step.

-You set up the workflow once: GC reviews, then architect, then engineer if needed.
+You configure standardized approval workflows once: GC reviews, then architect, then engineer if needed.
 The system handles it.
 When the architect approves, it doesn't sit in their account waiting for them to remember to forward it.
 The system automatically moves it to the next step or back to the subcontractor.

 Real-Time Status Visibility

-The best submittal tracking software shows this clearly: submitted date, current reviewer, days in review, status (pending, approved, rejected, approved as noted, revise and resubmit).
+Monitoring submittal status should be clear and immediate: submitted date, current reviewer, days in review, and status (pending, approved, rejected, approved as noted, revise and resubmit).
+This kind of visibility is what keeps project teams aligned and the review process moving.

 Mobile Access

 Your superintendent is on site when a question comes up about whether that roofing material submittal was approved.
-They should be able to pull out their phone and check the answer immediately.
+They should be able to pull out their mobile device and check the answer immediately.

-If your submittal tracking software requires them to go back to the trailer and log into a computer, it's not helping them do their job.
+If your submittal software requires them to go back to the trailer and log into a computer, it's not helping team members do their job.
+Construction project managers and field teams need to review submittals from anywhere.

 Here's where some platforms get expensive fast: per-user pricing.